All Episodes

 And people that are listening to you that have loved ones in Tennessee that have damage, they can go to the state's website.

-It is TN.gov forward slash Tima, T E M A. And that's the Tennessee Emergency Management agency.
+And that's the Tennessee Emergency Management Agency.

 And they can get help there if they are needing help.

-There are charging stations that people can go to at the command centers and at the shelters and charge their electronics, and people are doing everything they can to come stand with individuals who have lost everything, everything, their home and everything in it.
+And people are doing everything they can to come stand with individuals who have lost everything, everything, their home and everything in it.

 All right, Senator Blackburn, thank you so much.

-We put Samaritan's Purse website, they're helping the efforts in Tennessee.
+They're helping the efforts in Tennessee.

-Uh Senator, always good to have you.
+Senator, always good to have you.

 You're in our prayers.

-800 941 Sean you want to be a part of the program Lizzie in the great state of Ohio.
+800-941-Sean, you want to be a part of the program.

-Hey Lizzie, how are you?
+Hey, Lizzie, how are you?

-Um I would just are you a young person?
+Are you a young person?

-Yes I'm a sophomore in high school.
+Yes, I'm a sophomore in high school.

 Really?